noah-art3mis/apothecary/README.md

 -   doesnt concatenate annotations between pages
 -   concatenates in the same page even if different
--   does not treat ellipses properly if they were already in the text
+-   does not treat ellipses properly if they were already in the text. won't be fixed

 ## Refs